cpina/ace-it-presentation/contents-python-django-en.md

 # In retrospect
 Django was a very good tool to do what we had to do:
 - Without Django we would have taken much longer!
-- Django didn't get on the way as I had thought
+- Django didn't get in the way as much as I had thought
-- Django _commands_ were very easy to implement and useful to access the models from command line parameters, widely used for many of our scripts
+- Django _commands_ were very easy to implement and useful for accessing the models from command line parameters, widely used for many of our scripts
 - Django developers are very nice and helpful!
 Thanks for the concise error messages:
 ```bash
 main.Project.title: (fields.E120) CharFields must define a 'max_length' attribute.